gagolews/stringi/devel/sphinx/rapi/stri_sub.md

 ## Description

 `stri_sub` extracts particular substrings at code point-based index ranges provided.
-Its replacement version allows to substitute (in-place) parts of a string with given replacement strings. `stri_sub_replace` is its <span class="pkg">magrittr</span>\'s pipe-operator-friendly variant that returns a copy of the input vector.
+Its replacement version allows to substitute (in-place) parts of a string with given replacement strings. `stri_sub_replace` is its forward pipe operator-friendly variant that returns a copy of the input vector.

 For extracting/replacing multiple substrings from/within each string, see [`stri_sub_all`](stri_sub_all.md).